miseEnPlace-dev/lapr5/_wiki/client_clarifications/sprint-b.md

 # Client Clarifications

-This document is a collection of clarifications for the first sprint.
+This document is a collection of clarifications for the second sprint.
 The doubts are synthesized for easier reading.

 ---